 There's no doubt that money can be made by owning shares of unprofitable businesses.
 For example, biotech and mining exploration companies often lose money for years before finding success with a new treatment or mineral discovery.
 But the harsh reality is that very many loss making companies burn through all their cash and go bankrupt.

-So should Ceres Power Holdings (LON:CWR) shareholders be worried about its cash burn?
+So should Therma Bright (CVE:THRM) shareholders be worried about its cash burn?
 For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-Let's start with an examination of the business' cash, relative to its cash burn.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-How Hard Would It Be For Ceres Power Holdings To Raise More Cash For Growth?
+How Hard Would It Be For Therma Bright To Raise More Cash For Growth?